The ACTAR Examination Explained

 The candidate will be given a scale diagram depicting the physical evidence documented at the scene of the crash, photos of the vehicles and other information in narrative form.
 Using this information, the candidate will analyze the crash, locate and draw scaled vehicle positions at specific points on their diagram and answer a series of questions regarding the crash.
 A determination of the speeds of the vehicles at impact will require a momentum analysis.
 Other issues addressed or information sought will include, but not be limited to, PDOF angles and Delta-V values for each vehicle, occupant motion, time-distance solutions and vehicle center of mass locations.

 Computers are not allowed in the examination room.
 While ACTAR acknowledges the use of computers and computer software is common in the field, the purpose of the examination is to evaluate the candidate’s subject knowledge, not their ability to use computer software.
 As such, candidates should be familiar with the process of reconstructing collisions using pencils, paper, templates and rulers.

 Candidates participating in the examination will be allowed a reasonable amount of reference material with them in the examination room during their participation in both portions of the examination.
 All reference materials must be in printed form.
 No electronic (pdf) reference materials are permitted.
+Cell phones are not permitted at the candidate's table in the examination room.
 Calculators are permitted, but only those on the approved list.